Buoy 10 Fishing Charters

 Everyhing You Need to Know About Fishing Buoy 10 in Astoria

 Buoy 10 fishing charters are some of the most popular in the state of Oregon.
 From the begining of July until Labor Day, there is prime fishing for Coho and King salmon.
 It’s an amazing site to see hundreds of fishing vessels searching for salmon.
 It’s an interesting place to fish because the tides pushing water in and out of the inlet completely change the fishing activity.
-This is why is crucial that you hire an experienced guide that now only knows how and where to fish with the tides but also what lures and techniques will put you on the fish.
+This is why it’s crucial that you hire an experienced guide that not only knows how and where to fish with the tides, but also what lures and techniques will put you on the fish.

 Buoy 10 Fishing

-Coho Salmon Fishing (September-October)
+Coho Salmon Fishing (July-October)

 In real sense, fishing guides and Astoria, Oregon regulars know the Buoy 10 fishing zone to be the entire area that encompasses the Pacific Ocean right in front of the Columbia River and farther up and down the Ocean coastline about 5 miles in either direction.